tolicodes/tolidates/index.markdown

 - 🎨 Creativity
 - 😜 not taking life too seriously.

+##  🔍 Also Looking For
+- 💼 Work Opportunities: Seeking new challenges as a Senior/Staff Software Engineer [ToliCodes](https://tolicodes.com)
+- 🪀 Activity Partners: Introduce me to something fun, new, and obscure!
+- 🤣 Obscure Parody Video Partner - just because nobody else gets the reference, or...wants to get the reference, doesn't mean it shouldn't be parodied
+- 🤸 AcroYoga Partner: Let's play regularly in Prospect Park.
+- 🐶 Pup Parents: My furry friend Promise wants some companions too.

 ## 🔗 Links
 Sex & Love
 - [sex.toli.love](http://sex.toli.love) - 100+ things that turn me on